 - 1. Verify that the fresh water tank is full. - 2.
 Turn off the water supply at the facility provided faucet. - 3.
 Disconnect the hose from the faucet. - 4.
 Remove the hose from the connection on the mobile unit. - 5.
-Using the provided cap, cover the connection on the mobile unit. - 6.
+Cover the connection on the mobile unit with the cap provided. - 6.
 Coil the hose and store in the underbody compartment. - 7.
 With the wastewater hose still connected, drain the wastewater tank. - 8.
 After the tank has drained, close the valve located in the sink cabinet. - 9.
 Coil the wastewater hose and store in the underbody compartment.